Introduction - Ensuring Privacy

 If the purpose of the processing is for a reason other than the reasons above, we will seek your consent to process your sensitive personal data.

-Bon Secours promotes a minimum use of personal data in all its health research projects and all Researchers are required to complete a ‘Data Protection Impact Assessment’ in relation to the personal data they wish to collect and use in their health research study.
+Bon Secours Health System promotes a minimum use of personal data in all its health research projects and all Researchers are required to complete a ‘Data Protection Impact Assessment’ in relation to the personal data they wish to collect and use in their health research study.

 Research in healthcare is vital in helping develop understanding about health risks and causes to develop new treatments.
-All Health Research at Bon Secours is reviewed and approved in advance by our Research Ethics Committee.
+All Health Research at Bon Secours Health System is reviewed and approved in advance by our Research Ethics Committee.
 Your consent will be sought prior to being asked to participate in a research study or to have your personal data used in a research study unless your consent is deemed not necessary under the Health Research Regulations 2018.
 In some circumstances, consent exemptions may be granted by the Health Research Board Consent Declaration Committee (HRBCDC).
 In such circumstances you will not be identified in any published results without your prior agreement.
 More information can be found on our website and on research posters placed around our hospitals.

 In addition to using the data to provide for your care, personal data is also routinely used to improve the quality of services we provide and plan for the future (Indirect Care), therefore, your data may be used to:

-Bon Secours may store or transfer some or all of your personal data in countries that are not part of the European Economic Area (the “EEA”).
+Bon Secours Health System may store or transfer some or all of your personal data in countries that are not part of the European Economic Area (the “EEA”).
 These are known as “third countries” and may not have data protection laws that are as strong as those in the EEA.
 This means that we will take additional steps to ensure that your personal data is treated just as safely and securely as it would be treated within the EEA and under the GDPR.

 We use specific contracts with external third parties that are approved by the European Commission (EC) for the transfer of personal data to third countries or that will be transferred to third parties located in countries deemed by the EC as having an adequate level of data protection.
 These contracts ensure the same levels of personal data protection apply as are provided for under the GDPR.